nunet/appliance/README.md

 # appliance

-New appliance consilidation and structuring will be done here and carried forward;
+New appliance consilidation and structuring will be done here and carried forward.